Forum-Informationsfreiheit/offenewahlen_wikidata/events/wikidata-wahldaten-workshop/README.md

 For beginners in Wikidata with some basic experience around elections and/or election data.

+First we will do our first edit in Wikidata, as we look for informations about parties and add them.
+Then we will have a short look into SPARQL (the Wikidata query language) and the Wikidata API.
+In teh second part we will discuss about problems and the possible future of wikidata around political entities.

 * Add a party
   * show status of austrian parties in wikidata ([SPARQL query](http://tinyurl.com/yaup9za9)
   * show austrian party register [Spreadsheet](https://docs.google.com/spreadsheets/d/1plpcBuIXYEYkjGxXZYkGq2gmsxD3-Hm3qyvnif1XzM8/edit#gid=1391613793)
   * do research and create/update party:
     * look if party already exists
     * research about party: z.
-B. website, Twitter, name, short-name, creation data, color,
+B. website, Twitter, name, short-name, creation data, color, wikipedia url,
   * Talk about experience
   * create/update entries
 * Introduction into SPARQL